-7.1 The Headteacher will investigate all complaints of inappropriate physical intervention and will ensure that a written record of the investigation is retained on the appropriate file.
+- 7.1 The Headteacher will investigate all complaints of inappropriate physical intervention and will ensure that a written record of the investigation is retained on the appropriate file. - 7.2 Should the complaint subsequently be found proven, the disciplinary procedures will then be followed.